dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

   --reflective    Set compiler flags, so that the Loader Nim binary can be reflectively loaded --obfuscate    Compile the Nim binary via Denim to make use of LLVM obfuscation (not possible in combination with --reflective)
-  --hide    Compile with --app:gui flag, so that the console won't pop up --pe    Encrypt a PE to decrypt and run it on runtime as shellcode via donut --hellsgate    Retrieve Syscalls via Hellsgate technique (for patching AMSI/ETW or shellcode execution/PE injection) --replace    Replace common nim IOS's in the loader like the string 'nim' --sandbox Check1    Include Sandbox Checks of your choice into the loader
+  --hide    Compile with --app:gui flag, so that the console won't pop up --peinject    Encrypt a PE to decrypt and run it on runtime as shellcode via donut --peload    Encrypt a PE to decrypt it on runtime and execute it via a syscall variant of Run-PE --hellsgate    Retrieve Syscalls via Hellsgate technique (for patching AMSI/ETW or shellcode execution/PE injection) --replace    Replace common nim IoC's in the loader like the string 'nim' --sandbox Check1    Include Sandbox Checks of your choice into the loader
                       Domain -> Only execute if the target domain is == the --domain parameter's domain / If --domain is not set, it will only execute on non-domain joined systems
                       DomainJoined -> Only execute if the target is connected to ANY domain - you don't need to know the target's domain for this one